2023 Solar Incentives Guide for South Milwaukee, WI - Tax Credits & Rebates

 EcoWatch's South Milwaukee, WI Solar Incentives FAQs

-If your solar panels were installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-If your system was installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the date of installation.
-Speaking with a representative from the company that installed your solar system, or any local South Milwaukee solar installer, can help you learn more about what incentives you qualify for.
+If your solar system was installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+If you had your system installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the date of installation.
+Speaking with the company that installed your system, or any local South Milwaukee solar installer, can help you learn what incentives you qualify for.

-Solar energy is renewable — by switching where you get your energy, you can help reduce the strain on our planet's resources.
-You can also lower your home's CO2 emissions by 450 pounds yearly, or roughly 9,000 pounds in 20 years.
+Solar energy is renewable — by changing where you get your energy, you help reduce the strain on our planet's resources.
+A solar system can also lower your home's CO2 emissions by 450 pounds yearly, or roughly 9,000 pounds in 20 years.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.